aspittel/generative-art-talk/README.md

 ## Where should you start?

-If you know JavaScript, [P5.js]() is an awesome place to start.
+If you know JavaScript, [P5.js](https://p5js.org/) is an awesome place to start.
 Its goal is to "make coding accessible for artists, designers, educators, and beginners."
-It is a wrapper on the [Canvas API](), and it simplifies a lot of the math.
+It is a wrapper on the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API), and it simplifies a lot of the math.
 It focuses on drawing, but you can also do sound, video, or webcam interaction with it if you are interested in those forms of art!

 ## A Quick Introduction to P5

-First, load in the [P5 CDN]().
+First, load in the [P5 CDN](https://cdnjs.cloudflare.com/ajax/libs/p5.js/0.7.2/p5.js).
 Then, in your JavaScript file, you will add two functions that will be used in pretty much ever P5 script: `setup` and `draw`.
 These names are necessary for P5 to call them.

 `setup` is called when the program start.
 You will probably create a canvas to draw on within it using the `createCanvas` function, and you may set some defaults there.
 It is only called once!

 `draw` is called after setup, and is executed constantly until you call `noLoop`, which will stop it from running again.
 You can control how many times `draw` runs each second with the `frameRate` function.
 With generative art, I usually put `noLoop` in the `setup` function, which makes `draw` only run once instead of continuously.

 [Here's a P5 starter template](https://codepen.io/aspittel/pen/EeJJBm)

+Since we've talked so much about the importance of randomness for generative art, another important function in P5 is `random`.
+It works similarly to JavaScript's `Math.random` but you can set a range for the numbers so that you don't have to do as much math to get the number to a useful format.

 ## P5 Lines